JacobBrauchler/TodoRaml/README.md

 ```

 # Generating Documentation
-- run the command "node app,js", (provided that is what your app runs out of.) to make sure you don't have any issues with syntax.
+- run the command "node app.js", (provided that is what your app runs out of.) to make sure you don't have any issues with syntax.
 Then run "raml2html project_name.raml > project_name.html".
 - Open your new html file and you will see your documentation.